LiberalLion/android-debloat/README.md

 adb version
 ```
 You need the same version otherwise it will not work.
 It's very likely your Ubuntu/Debian ADB version is older than the Windows one.
-Download the lastest linux platform tools from Google and replace your adb binaries with the new ones :
+Download the lastest linux platform tools from Google & replace your adb binaries with the new ones :
 ```bash
 $ wget https://dl.google.com/android/repository/platform-tools-latest-linux.zip
 $ unzip platform-tools-latest-linux.zip